Transverse Singularities of Minimal Two-Valued Graphs in Arbitrary Codimension: The Blow-Up Class

-By starting with \eqref{9j1} and performing a similar procedure we also have that
+By starting with \eqref{9j3} and performing a similar procedure we also have that

-This estimate implies that $\kappa_v(Z)$ indeed depends only on $Z$ and the particular blow-up $v$.
-The estimate \ref{B6III} is obtained similarly, by dividing \eqref{9j3} by $E_j^2$ carefully letting $j \to \infty$ with the help of \eqref{8j1} to get the result. \end{proof}
+This latter estimate implies that $\kappa_v(Z)$ indeed depends only on $Z$ and the particular blow-up $v$.
+Finally, the estimate \eqref{B6III} is obtained similarly, by dividing \eqref{9j5} by $E_j^2$ and carefully justifying the taking of the limit as $j \to \infty$. \end{proof}